theoretick/datatools/README.md

 ###Todo###

-Currently deciding on how to properly deal with scale, as can be seen from above.
+Currently deciding on how to properly deal with scale when comparing sparklines, as seen above.